The Dark Side Sourcebook: Reception

 In Issue 55 of Star Wars Insider, Jesse Decker noted, "The Dark Side Sourcebook answers many questions, allowing players of the Star Wars RPG a chance to add ancient Sith technology to their games, fight powerful dark side villains, and add a touch of the dark side to their own roleplaying experience."
 Decker called the chapter on how to run a campaign "one of the most useful sections of the book ... packed with advice."
 Decker concluded, "Even if you're not a fan of the Star Wars RPG, The Dark Side Sourcebook answers questions about the mysterious dark side."

+Writing for Science Fiction Weekly, Eric T. Baker noted that the book punishes Good player characters who use Dark forces and rewards Evil non-player characters who do so, writing, "So the DSS is probably best used as a sourcebook for a campaign's antagonists, and as such it is terrific resource."
+Baker concluded, "he strangest thing about this book is that it is a very clinical, cut-and-dried look at what is meant to be a terrifying and seductive brand of evil.
+The Dark Side Sourcebook contains all the facts game masters will need, but they are going to need to bring their own atmosphere to the table."

 In Issue 33 of the French games magazine Backstab, Cyril Pasteau thought this book would be interesting to "those who want to play (or already play) the bad guys, the real ones, the corrupted Jedi ...[as well as] game masters who want to confront their players with the great figures of the genre ... [and] collectors and other fans.
 As for others, they might prefer to ask themselves if they really need it."
 Pasteau concluded, "the book is teeming with avenues to explore, simple but effective synopses, and tips for quickly imagining the start of a campaign with or against the Dark Side.
 The Dark Side will be enough for an imaginative game master."